How Is the AP® Biology Exam Scored?

 Understanding the format of the exam gives you an advantage.
 So we’ve put together an easy-to-read guide that breaks down the exam format, types of questions on the exam, and more!

-A comprehensive study guide for tips and guidance on how to study and ace AP Biology using the right course materials with different schedules.
+A comprehensive guide for tips and guidance on how to study and ace AP Biology using the right course materials with different schedules.

 Scroll to Top